jeffreytse/jekyll-spaceship/README.md

 Bob -> Alice : hello world
 ```
 ````
+## Credits

+- [Jekyll](https://github.com/jekyll/jekyll) - A blog-aware static site generator in Ruby.
+- [MultiMarkdown](https://fletcher.github.io/MultiMarkdown-6) - Lightweight markup processor to produce HTML, LaTeX, and more.
+- [markdown-it-multimd-table](https://github.com/RedBug312/markdown-it-multimd-table) - Multimarkdown table syntax plugin for markdown-it markdown parser.

+## Contributing

+Issues and Pull Requests are greatly appreciated.
+If you've never contributed to an open source project before I'm more than happy to walk you through how to create a pull request.

+You can start by [opening an issue](https://github.com/jeffreytse/jekyll-spaceship/issues/new) describing the problem that you're looking to resolve and we'll go from there.

 ## License
 This software is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php) © JeffreyTse.